yukio166/yukio166/README.md

 - sup @yukio166
-- i do stuf that is more likely to make me wast my day
+- i do some projects for learn my currents programming lenguages
-- I’m currently learning java
+- I’m currently learning java, html and css
 - How to reach me by my email yukioyano@outlook.com.br

 <!---